alvinng4/Gravity-Simulator/README.md

 # Gravity Simulator
-This is a Newtonian N-body gravity simulator program which projects the results on the xy plane.
+This is a Newtonian N-body gravity simulator which projects the results on the xy plane.

-* Interactive module: real time simulation with interactive simulator
+* Interactive module: real time simulation with the interactive simulator
 * Plotting module: customize your own system and generate a plot easily

+In development: WHFast integrator

 <img src="gravity_plot/examples/solar_system.png" alt="Image" width="400">